AlexArus/code-library/README.md

 # code-library

-Categorized code (typescript&amp;rust) library with tests and index
+Categorized code (typescript) library with tests and index

 ## Structure